Stellar AfricaGold (CVE:SPX) Reaches New 12-Month Low at $0.01

-Stellar AfricaGold Inc. (CVE:SPX – Get Free Report)’s stock price hit a new 52-week low on Thursday .
-The company traded as low as C$0.01 and last traded at C$0.01, with a volume of 35969 shares.
+Stellar AfricaGold Inc. (CVE:SPX – Get Free Report)’s share price hit a new 52-week low on Wednesday .
+The company traded as low as C$0.01 and last traded at C$0.01, with a volume of 29000 shares changing hands.
 The stock had previously closed at C$0.01.

 Stellar AfricaGold Company Profile